Performing Simulations

 available by typing ?SIMrun

-into the R console or following
+into the R console or reading

-the hyperlink SIMrun()
+the documentation for SIMrun()

 .
-A few are highlighted here.
+A few are highlighted

 Simulation from a non-parametric prior distribution (from NPAG) can